 In Southern Finland, the roads are wide and in good condition.
 Driving is easy.
-The norther you go, the more narrow the roads get.
-The surface is not perfect but in overall, the roads are well maintained.
+The northern you go, the more narrow the roads get.
+The surface is not perfect but overall, the roads are well maintained.
 The speed limit on highways in Finland varies between 80 and 100 km/h.
 Southern highways have a limit of 120 km/h.

-On the Norway side, the roads are really well maintained.
+On the Norway side, the roads are well maintained.
 There are more up and downhills but they are not steep.
 The speed limit around Tromso varies from 70 to 90 km/h.
 The roads are quite narrow and curvy.

 Finnish and Norwegian roads are normally not congested.
 We drove along the roads E75 and E7 which were the fastest routes.
-It was possible to drive long time without seeing any other car.
+It was possible to drive for a long time without seeing any other car.
 Drivers in Finland follow traffic rules well because fines are extremely high.

 There are many speed cameras spread along the way when driving between Finland and Norway.
 Many of these speed cameras can follow your car's speed long time so it is not enough to slow down just before the camera.
 Respect the speed limits to avoid super expensive speeding fines.

 In Southern Finland, big moose make a realistic risk.
 We didn't see any moose during our trip.
 It is unlikely that you will encounter them as well.
-However, in Lapland, it is common to see herd of reindeer walking on the road every now and then.
+However, in Lapland, it is common to see a herd of reindeer walking on the road now and then.
 They are moving quite slowly and in many cases, they are easy to spot early.
 It is still necessary to be extra careful because you will meet a reindeer at least once per hour.
 They love to wander around, especially late in the evening.

 Read our helpful tips How to Rent a Car.